ibm-cloud-docs/vpc/ha-dr-new.md

 | [File share replication](/docs/vpc?topic=vpc-file-storage-replication) | If the source share becomes unavailable, you can initiate a [replication failover](/docs/vpc?topic=vpc-file-storage-failover&interface=ui) to the replica share. | You can create a replica share in another zone of the same region.
 You can also create a replica in another region in the same geography.
 You can replicate your data every 15 minutes. |
 {: caption="DR features for {{site.data.keyword.vpc_short}}" caption-side="bottom"}

 Restoring a volume or a share from a snapshot is a manual operation that takes time.
-If you require a higher level of service for disaster recovery, see IBM's [Cloud disaster recovery solutions](https://www.ibm.com/solutions/disaster-recovery).
+If you require a higher level of service for disaster recovery, see IBM Cloud's [Backup and recovery services](/docs/backup-recovery).
-{: important}
+{: tip}